-Half volunteering and half social club, this is run in collaboration with North West Kent Countryside Partnership.
+Half volunteering and half social club, these sessions are run in collaboration with North West Kent Countryside Partnership.
 The club meets every Friday (10:00-13:00) to learn and share ideas for improving habitats and encouraging wildlife into your garden.
 It is a friendly and informal group and no previous knowledge or experience is necessary - you don’t even need to have your own garden!
-Each month there is a bookable guided and themed workshop (look for the next one on the What’s On page) with an emphasis on learning, which can then be built upon through the month until the next themed session.

 Are you a crafter, a wildlife nerd, or looking to gain more educational experience?
 Maybe you can offer an extra pair of hands at some of the sessions we already run for schools, young people and families.